apache/flink-web/_posts/2020-05-25-flink-on-zeppelin.md

 <img src="{{ site.baseurl }}/img/blog/2020-05-25-flink-on-zeppelin/create_sink.png" width="80%" alt="Create Sink Table"/>
 </center>

 * Step 3.
-After creating the source and sink table, we can use insert them to our statement to trigger the streaming processing job as the following:
+After creating the source and sink table, we can insert them to our statement to trigger the stream processing job as the following:

 <center>
 <img src="{{ site.baseurl }}/img/blog/2020-05-25-flink-on-zeppelin/etl.png" width="80%" alt="ETL"/>
 </center>

 * Step 4.
-After initiating the streaming job, you can use another SQL statement to query the sink table to verify your streaming job.
+After initiating the streaming job, you can use another SQL statement to query the sink table to verify the results of your job.
 Here you can see the top 10 records which will be refreshed every 3 seconds.

 <center>
 <img src="{{ site.baseurl }}/img/blog/2020-05-25-flink-on-zeppelin/preview.png" width="80%" alt="Preview"/>